Seanzy/framework-movie-practice/README.md

 To open Kirk's starter branch, not the master, I cloned it then went to git checkout starter then when to the folder and typed subl . to open everything in sublime from the starter branch

+Questions
+How to add loop to display a list of movies?
+Do I do the loop in the MovieList class?